Funify Posts

 print("Hello")

-This means, “Count from 0 to 9, and run the print command each time.”
 The code looks short and simple, but it contains a very powerful idea.
 Once you define a task, the computer can repeat it automatically as many times as needed.
-If you told it to do the same thing ten thousand times, it could finish in less than a second.
+If you told it to do the same thing ten thousand times, it could probably finish before you even had time to blink.
 What would take a person a very long time can be done almost instantly by a machine.

 If you say, “Repeat this ten times,” then the stopping rule is already built into the instruction.
 Stop after the tenth time.

 If you say, “Take apples out of the basket until it is empty,” then the loop stops when the basket becomes empty.
-In other words, a computer keeps checking whether it should continue or stop.
+The computer keeps checking whether the condition is still true.
+As long as there are apples left, it continues.
+When there are no apples left, it stops.

-A person could do that manually, but it would take time.
-A computer can do it almost instantly, whether it is working with 100 students, 1,000 students, or even 1,000,000 students.
+A person could calculate that manually, but it would take time and effort.
+A computer can do it almost instantly, whether it is working with 5 students, 100 students, 1,000 students, or 1,000,000 students.
 That is the real strength of loops.
 They let computers handle repeated work at a speed people simply cannot match.

 Almost every programming language includes loops in some form.
-Python, C, Java, JavaScript, Go, and Rust all have them.
-The exact syntax may be a little different from one language to another, but the underlying idea is the same.
+Python, C, Java, JavaScript, Go, Rust, Swift, PHP, Ruby, and many other languages all have loop structures.
+The exact syntax may be different from one language to another, but the underlying idea is the same.
 Start somewhere, perform the task, move to the next step, and keep going until it is time to stop.
-This simple structure powers a huge part of the software we use every day.

 For example, in JavaScript, you might write: